List of Saw characters: Eric Matthews

 Eric Matthews is a police detective who leads a SWAT team to John Kramer's lair in Saw II.
 It is also implied he had an affair with Detective Allison Kerry, which led to his divorce.
 When the police raid the lair, John reveals that he has captured Eric's son, but promises that Eric will be able to find him in a "safe and secure state" after talking with Jigsaw for two hours.
 Eric has been chosen for the game due to his history of police brutality and planting evidence to convict people of crimes they did not commit.
 Eric soon loses patience and assaults John, forcing him to take him to the nerve gas house.
 When he enters the bathroom from Saw, Amanda Young incapacitates him, chains him to a pipe, and leaves him to die.

 In Saw III, Eric escapes the bathroom by breaking his foot and ankle.
 He pursues and beats Amanda before she gains the upper hand and leaves him for dead.
 He is later dragged to a cell by a hooded figure, given a brace for his shattered foot, and imprisoned until the time comes for Daniel Rigg's tests in Saw IV.
-Rigg fails his final test, triggering two large ice blocks to swing down from the ceiling and crush Eric's head.
+Rigg fails his final test, causing two large ice blocks to swing down from the ceiling and crush Eric's head.
 In Saw V, a police memorial service is held honoring those who died in their effort to close the Jigsaw case; Eric is among the officers honored.